-This combination was recently evaluated in patients with a specific BRAF mutation $(BRAF^{V600})$ -positive Stage IV melanoma.
-We will focus on the data from the IMspire150 study (which evaluated vemurafenib + cobimetinib + atezolizumab in individuals with $BRAF^{V600}$ mutation-positive metastatic melanoma).
-If you would like to review this study, please see the Gutzmer 2020 citation listed in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE.
+This combination was compared with nivolumab alone in patients with previously untreated Stage III or Stage IV melanoma that could not be managed surgically.
+We will focus on the RELATIVITY-047 study.
+If you would like to review this study, please see Tawbi 2022 and Long 2022 in the IN-DEPTH READING FROM THE SCIENTIFIC LITERATURE document.